 - Potentially higher interest rates – because accounts receivable financing is not a standard bank loan, there is the potential for higher fees and rates.

 - Factoring fees – when you finance your invoices, you will typically have to pay factoring fees.
-These fees can range from 0.5-2%.
+These fees can range from 0.5-2%. make sure the lender you are working with doesn’t have any hidden fees!

 How to Get Started with Accounts Receivable Financing